 The scope of actual work and required completion schedules will vary with each designated open space site to be grazed.
 The duration of each assignment will vary depending on the size and complexity of each site to be grazed.
 Larger or more complex open space sites could involve extended grazing durations or multiple passes.
 It is the City of Rocklin’s preference to have all grazing activity on this contract completed by July 1, 2015.

-The location of services to be performed is limited to the open space sites designated in Exhibit
+The location of services to be performed is limited to the open space sites designated in Exhibit C.

 2